 👉 According to the US Department of Energy, each GB of downloaded data equals 3 kg of CO2.

 Optimize your website

-If your website is visually heavy, it’s probably environmentally heavy too.
-You can reduce the amount of unnecessary plugins and start using AMPs (adapted mobile pages) wherever possible.
+If your website is visually heavy, it’s probably environmentally heavy, too.
+You can reduce the number of unnecessary plug-ins and start using AMPs (adapted mobile pages) wherever possible.

 How to implement digital technology and sustainability

 The last thing I want to do is oversell the simplicity of becoming more sustainable.
 That said, it’s not impossible to do either.
 Throughout the article, I’ve sprinkled in examples of steps you can take to be more mindful, but luckily for you, I have a few more thought starters to give you inspiration for your business.

 This probably seems like a no-brainer but cut out paper wherever you can.
 Internally, with your team not printing pages and pages of decks.
 Or even opt to send your customers emails and texts instead of wasteful mailers.
 Physical mail is often thrown away, and its impact on the environment adds up when you ship it.

 More and more companies are starting to allow their employees to work remotely.
 This not only helps you cut down on the amount of office space you need, but it also reduces pollution from your employees having to commute.
 Obviously, not all work can be done remotely, but jumping at the opportunity for the people that can be remote will have a drastic impact on your sustainability efforts — in a good way.